|

 Must See?

-Perhaps.
-As Peary notes, every film fanatic should see at least one film by Micheaux, but it doesn’t necessarily need to be this one.
+Yes — simply because, as Peary notes, every film fanatic should see at least one film by Micheaux (though it doesn’t necessarily need to be this one).

 Categories